How CBD Makes You Feel Relaxed — But Not High

-If you're one of the 3 million adults who suffer from anxiety disorders in Canada, then there's a pretty good chance you've been curious whether trendy CBD products would help you chill out.
+If you're one of the 40 million adults who suffer from anxiety disorders in the United States, then there's a pretty good chance you've been curious whether trendy CBD products would help you chill out.
 There are countless CBD gummies and tinctures that are marketed specifically for anxiety relief, and people anecdotally claim that cannabidiol, a compound found in cannabis and hemp, helps promote relaxation and calmness.

 But if you're not necessarily a cannabis user, or have had a bad experience with marijuana in the past, then you might be wondering if CBD would do more harm than good for your needs.
 In other words: is taking CBD going to make you stressed out and high when you're already anxious?